DTE Energy Company – Consensus Indicates Potential 6.6% Upside

-DTE Energy Company found using ticker (DTE) now have 15 analysts covering the stock.
-The analyst consensus points to a rating of ‘Buy’.
-The target price ranges between 139 and 118 with the average target price sitting at 127.
-Now with the previous closing price of 119.18 this would imply there is a potential upside of 6.6%.
-There is a 50 day moving average of 114.41 and the 200 day moving average is 124.56.
-The market cap for the company is $22,770m.
-Visit the company website at: https://newlook.dteenergy.com
+DTE Energy Company with ticker code (DTE) have now 14 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
+The range between the high target price and low target price is between 139 and 118 calculating the average target price we see 127.29.
+Given that the stocks previous close was at 119.44 this would imply there is a potential upside of 6.6%.
+The 50 day MA is 115.5 and the 200 moving average now moves to 124.36.
+The company has a market cap of $23,338m.
+You can visit the company’s website by visiting: https://newlook.dteenergy.com

 You can now share this on Stocktwits, just click the logo below and add the ticker in the text to be seen.